 Animals with heart failure may also be exercise intolerant due to lower than normal cardiac output during exercise and/or hypoxemia, which is caused by pulmonary edema or pleural effusion.
 This is a rare presenting complaint in cats, because they usually do not exercise.
 The same is true for many dogs.
 In dogs, most true exercise intolerance (fatigue with marked tachypnea or dyspnea) is due to respiratory failure rather than heart failure.
 However, most "exercise intolerance" ends up being due to something else and is not true exercise intolerance.
 Instead, it is frequently an unwillingness to exercise because of other conditions, such as orthopedic disease or obesity.
-A dog that is truly exercise intolerant looks and sounds like it is "out of breath."
+A dog that is truly exercise intolerant looks and sounds "out of breath."
 A severe decrease in cardiac output results in cold extremities (paws, ears) and can lead to total body hypothermia, especially in cats.
 Although syncope (transient loss of consciousness due to a transient decrease in cerebral metabolic substrate, most commonly oxygen) is not a sign of or directly due to heart failure, it may also be noted in dogs in heart failure, especially in small-breed dogs with chronic valvular disease.
 In many instances, the cause is unknown.
 However, syncope often improves once pulmonary edema is treated.
 In some, it is associated with coughing and is most likely a vagally mediated event (transient asystole).
-The syncope is frightening to the owner, but sudden death is rare unless associated with dilated cardiomyopathy or subaortic stenosis.
+The syncope is frightening to the owner, but sudden death is rare unless associated with DCM or subaortic stenosis.

 The diagnosis of congestive left heart failure (cardiogenic pulmonary edema) in dogs is classically made radiographically.
 However, the inability to take a radiograph during a deep inspiration is a diagnostic obstacle.
 Consequently, the caudodorsal lung fields on a lateral radiograph, where cardiogenic pulmonary edema is usually identified, often have an interstitial density that is either mistaken for pulmonary edema or hides pulmonary edema.
 This is exacerbated in older dogs.
 Most dogs with severe pulmonary edema can be identified radiographically, but those with mild to moderate edema are often problematic.
 In these dogs, it is often beneficial to send the dog home (if it is stable) to have the owner count the dog's sleeping respiratory rate (SRR).
 The owner must be taught how to count respiratory (breathing) rate and then count the rate preferably while the dog is sound asleep and in a cool environment.
 A normal dog has an SRR <30 breaths/min, so a rate greater than that is abnormally high (ie, the dog has tachypnea).
 All dogs with pulmonary edema have an increased SRR (are tachypneic).
 However, dogs with respiratory disease/failure can also have an increased SRR.
 Therefore, once an increased SRR is documented, the dog should be started on furosemide at a dosage of at least 2 mg/kg, PO, bid.
 If the SRR decreases, then the diagnosis of left heart failure is confirmed.
 The same can be done in cats for both pulmonary edema and pleural effusion.
 All healthy cats have an SRR <40 breaths/min, with most <30 breaths/min.
 Once the diagnosis is established, the owner should continue to count the SRR daily and titrate the furosemide dosage to keep the SRR within the normal range.
 In dogs thought to be in an impending stage of heart failure (large left atrium but no pulmonary edema), the owner can also be instructed to count the SRR daily to weekly in an attempt to identify heart failure at an early stage.
 Owners should also always be instructed to keep a log and bring it with them at each recheck.